Azure/meta-azure-service-broker/docs/azure-sql-db.md

   1. Check whether creating database succeeds or not.

+  2. Enable [Transparent Data Encryption](https://msdn.microsoft.com/en-us/library/dn948096.aspx) if it is turned on in the configuration.

 ### Bind

   1. Try to login to the master database of the server to create a new Login.
 If succeeded then go to 3, else go to 2.